Whale and Dolphin Watching Tenerife - Whale Seasons Guide and Packing List

 A pod of sperm whales.

 Blue whales are frequently mentioned, but from my own experience, they almost do not exist around the Canary Islands.
-You definitely spot pilot whales, dolphins, and with a little luck, humpbacks or finbacks.
+You definitely spot pilot whales, dolphins, and, with a bit of luck, humpbacks or finbacks.

 View of Teide in the winter